 - Learn the basics about closed-end funds

-- Access information about Cohen & Steers closed-end fund offerings
+- Find information about Cohen & Steers’ closed-end fund offerings

-- Go to the Tax Center for information pertaining to the tax treatment of closed-end funds
+- Visit the Tax Center for information on the tax treatment of our closed-end funds

 Risks of Investing in Closed-End Funds

 Shares of many closed-end funds frequently trade at a discount from their net asset value.
 The funds are subject to stock market risk, which is the risk that stock prices overall will decline over short or long periods, adversely affecting the value of an investment in a fund.

 Investors should consider the investment objectives, risks, charges and expense of the fund carefully before investing.
 You can obtain the fund’s most recent periodic reports, when available, and other regulatory filings by contacting your financial advisor or visiting cohenandsteers.com.
 These reports and other filings can be found on the Securities and Exchange Commission’s EDGAR Database.
 You should read these reports and other filings carefully before investing.